Still Married After All These Years.

 Today’s Marital Riddle

-A few days ago a long and interesting comment came in from reader Bill.
+A while back a long and interesting comment came in from reader Bill.

 Rather than just bury the comment and answers back in the long string of comments, I thought I’d feature Bill’s questions and my answers (or attempts to answer … there IS no answer for some of these problems) right out here in the “Main Blog”.